 Texas Ponzi Scheme Attorney

-A Ponzi scheme is an illegal investment campaign in which fraudsters recruit naïve investors under the premise that they will receive huge returns quickly.
-The schemers fabricate marketing plans, generally with technical jargon unfamiliar to potential investors and, as more investors participate in the seemingly legitimate plan, their money goes to pay early investors rather than actually being invested.
+A Ponzi scheme is an illegal investment campaign in which fraudsters recruit investors under the premise that they will receive massive returns quickly.
+The schemers fabricate marketing plans, generally with technical jargon unfamiliar to potential investors and, as more investors participate in the seemingly legitimate plan, their money goes to pay early investors rather than being invested.
 In a Ponzi scheme, the fraudster interacts with all participants and uses one participant's investment to pay returns to others.

-After about $15 million were invested, Ponzi had only purchased about $30 worth of stamps.
-He simply used new investors' money to payout early investors.
+After about $15 million was invested, Ponzi had only purchased about $30 worth of stamps.
+He merely used new investors' money to pay out early investors.
 He had a mansion and lived luxuriously, drawing attention to himself, which resulted in the public's interest.
-Ultimately, he was investigated, his public relations agent denounced him in The Post and he was arrested.
+Ultimately, he was investigated, his public relations agent denounced him in The Post, and he was arrested.
 Ponzi, however, did not invent the scheme; it is named after him because his case was the first well-known case in the U.S.